FreakC-Foundation/FreakC/TUTORIAL.md

 <li>%path% - A variable with the value as all environment variables</li>
 <li>%highestnumanodenumber% - A variable with the value as the highest NUMA node number on this machine</li>

+There are a lot of special variables left, but you might not find uses for them

 ### Implementations on variables
 <li>%variable_name:~0,-2% - would extract all but the last 2 characters of the variable</li>
 <li>%variable_name:~-5% - would extract the last 5 characters of the variable</li>